 “Are you happy?”, “Are you sleeping well?” and “’Did you eat well?”

-It was the description of Dipa Ma that served as the impetus to learn more.
-I decided perhaps I too could get to the real source by visiting Dipa Ma’s daughter, Dipa who was living in Kolkata.
+It was this description of Dipa Ma that served as the impetus to learn more.
+I decided I too should get to the real source by visiting Dipa Ma’s daughter, Dipa who was living in Kolkata at that time.